 Activate the add-on and enter your license key.

 Insert Google Analytics Tracking ID:

-If you use paid shipping or free products+paid shipping enable toggle:
+If you use paid shipping or free products+paid shipping, enable the toggle:

 Product performance shows statistics per each product in the table:

 Product revenue – revenue from individual product sales.

 Unique purchases – the total number of times a specified product was a part of a transaction.

 Quantity – the number of units sold in ecommerce transactions.